-Fort Langley is a national historic site in the Fraser Valley with a blacksmith shop, displays about the fur trade, and various reconstructed buildings.
+Fort Langley is a national historic site in the Fraser Valley.
+It has a blacksmith shop, displays about the fur trade, and various reconstructed buildings.

 Fort Langley Historic Site

-Fort Langley is an old Hudson Bay Company trading post and one of the Lower Mainland’s top attractions and a best place to take children.
+Fort Langley is an old Hudson Bay Company trading post.
+It’s one of the Lower Mainland’s top attractions and a best place to take children.

-Located in the picturesque Town of Fort Langley, the fort is mostly reconstructed, but still an interesting place to visit and learn about the region’s history and see what life was like in the early days of BC.
+Located in the picturesque Town of Fort Langley, the fort is mostly reconstructed.
+There are, however, a few original structures plus lots of artifacts.
+It’s a very interesting place to visit and learn about the region’s history and see what life was like in the early days of BC.

 Things to See at Fort Langley

 The Fort Langley National Historic Site offers a fair bit to see and do.
 In the busy summer season and during holiday weekends there are often special events, as well as blacksmithing and other demonstrations.
-Exhibits at the fort feature barrel-making, fur trade and other educational displays, and the site’s buildings include a storehouse, residences and a blacksmith shop.
+Exhibits at the fort include barrel-making, fur trade and other educational displays.
+The site’s buildings include a storehouse, residences and a blacksmith shop.

 Best Times to Visit Fort Langley

-Fort Langley is worth visiting any time of the year, but the best time to visit is in the summer when there are often additional activities going on.
-The May long weekend and August long weekend are especially good times to visit as there are all kinds of special events going on in and around the town then, including historical re-enactments in some years.
+The historic site is worth visiting any time of the year, but the best time to visit is in the summer when there are often additional activities going on.
+The May Long Weekend and August Long Weekend can be especially good times to visit.
+During those times there are often special events going on in and around the town including historical re-enactments in some years.

 - Family Day at the Fort – a holiday weekend of old-fashioned activities including 19th century family chores, photo opportunities in period costumes, and blacksmithing and coopering demonstrations during the FEBRUARY Family Day Long Weekend.